nickth3man/Clippy/README.md

   - Quad-core CPU
   - CUDA-compatible GPU with 4GB VRAM

+## Architecture

+Clippy is built with a modular architecture that separates concerns and allows for easy extension:

+### Core Components

+- **AudioProcessor**: Handles audio loading, validation, and preprocessing
+- **VoiceSeparator**: Separates individual voices from mixed audio
+- **Diarizer**: Performs speaker diarization to identify speaker segments
+- **EmbeddingProcessor**: Extracts speaker embeddings from voice segments
+- **ClusteringProcessor**: Clusters speaker embeddings to identify unique speakers
+- **ProfileDatabase**: Manages the database of speaker profiles
+- **Pipeline**: Integrates all components into a complete processing pipeline

+### Processing Pipeline

+The processing pipeline follows these steps:

+1. **Audio Loading**: Load and validate the audio file
+2. **Diarization**: Identify speaker segments in the audio
+3. **Voice Separation**: Separate individual voices from the mixed audio
+4. **Embedding Extraction**: Extract speaker embeddings from each voice
+5. **Clustering**: Cluster embeddings to identify unique speakers
+6. **Profile Matching**: Match speakers with existing profiles or create new ones
+7. **Database Update**: Update the profile database with new information

 ## Documentation

 For full documentation, see the `docs/` directory or visit [project website].